binunalex/hfconfig/README1.md

 <h2> Solution based on Java: </h2>

-The solution is based on the [Rings](https://rings.readthedocs.io/en/latest/guide.html) library
+The Lagrange interpolation is based on the [Rings](https://rings.readthedocs.io/en/latest/guide.html) library that implements a lot of numerical algebra methods.

 First install [Java](https://www.oracle.com/java/technologies/downloads/).

-Then import the Rings library by means of e.g. Maven :
+Then import the Rings library either by downloading the [Jar](https://jar-download.com/artifacts/cc.redberry/rings/2.5.7) file or by means of e.g. Maven :

 ``` <dependency> ``` <br>
 ```    <groupId>cc.redberry</groupId> ``` <br>